cartesi/hackathon/guide.md

 ### [StackOverflow](https://stackoverflow.com/questions/tagged/cartesi)

-Feel free to ask your questions on StackOverflow or on [Discord](https://discord.gg/Pt2NrnS).
+Feel free to ask your questions on StackOverflow or in our [Discord](https://discord.gg/Pt2NrnS) channel.

 </Section>